-The passage of the Affordable Care Act (ACA) was one of the biggest changes to healthcare in decades.
+The Affordable Care Act (ACA) was one of the biggest changes to healthcare in decades.
 This law makes sure more Americans can get health insurance and stay healthy.
 It also makes having health insurance a requirement for most people.
-There are lots of benefits as well as lots of information you need to know in order to understand how the ACA affects you, your staff, your patients, and IlliniCare Health.
+There are lots of benefits as well as lots of information you need to know in order to understand how the ACA affects you, your staff, your patients and IlliniCare Health.

 What is the Affordable Care Act?

 The Affordable Care Act (ACA) is a bill passed by the government in 2010 that changed the way our healthcare system works.
 The ACA makes it possible for more Americans to obtain health insurance coverage and to stay healthy.